zeyneptandogan/preprocessedpeoples/index.md

 <div style="text-align: justify">
     <p><strong>Additional Datasets:</strong> To perform detailed analysis, we preferred to use datasets that will support our analysis.</p>
     <p>1) Data collection by us:</p>
-    <p>We collected additional data by following the below steps:</p>
+    <p class="tight-paragraph">We collected additional data by following the below steps:</p>
     <ul>
         <li>Dataset creation using Freebase IDs and Wikidata API to extract IMDb IDs.</li>
         <li>Utilization of the TMDB API for acquiring gender information of cast and crew members.</li>
     </ul>
-    <p>The results are stored in movie_with_gender_info.csv file, that can be found in the repository.</p>
+    <p class="tight-paragraph">The results are stored in movie_with_gender_info.csv file, that can be found in the repository.</p>
     <p>2) Oscar Awards Dataset from Kaggle: </p>
-    <p>Analyzing Oscar awards data by gender, focusing on nominee and winner gender proportions, revealing industry gender biases and progress towards equality in film awards.
+    <p class="tight-paragraph">Analyzing Oscar awards data by gender, focusing on nominee and winner gender proportions, revealing industry gender biases and progress towards equality in film awards.
 The dataset can be found in <a href="https://www.kaggle.com/datasets/unanimad/the-oscar-award/data?select=the_oscar_award.csv">Oscar Award Dataset</a></p>
     <p>3) IMDB Rating Dataset:</p>
     <p>As a success measure, IMBD ratings are used in the analysis.
 The data is taken from IMDB Non-commercial datasets.
 Only the files titled 'title.ratings.tsv.gz' and 'title.basics.tsv.gz' are utilized for this analysis.
 The datasets can be found in <a href="https://developer.imdb.com/non-commercial-datasets/">IMDB Ratings Datasets</a></p>
 </div>